tejuscs/ADBD-Labs/adb-dblink/adb-dblink.md

 ## Task 2: Create Database Link

-Once you are sucessfully connected the network configuration from your Source Database to Autonomous Database in Task 1, we are not going to create a Database link from Autonomous Database to Source Oracle Database.
+Once you are sucessfully connected the network configuration from your Source Database to Autonomous AI Database in Task 1, we are not going to create a Database link from Autonomous AI Database to Source Oracle Database.

-- SQLPLUS into Autonomous Database from your Source System
+- SQLPLUS into Autonomous AI Database from your Source System

     ![This image shows the result of performing the above step.](./images/dblink3.png)

-- Create the the Database link from your Autonomous database to Source Database
+- Create the the Database link from your Autonomous AI Database to Source Database

-NOTE: sqlplus into Autonomous Database using **admin** as Username and the Password and Create Database link.
+NOTE: sqlplus into Autonomous AI Database using **admin** as Username and the Password and Create Database link.

 ![This image shows the result of performing the above step.](./images/dblink4.png)